danielrosehill/Master_Backup_Strategy/README.md

 Every 3 months I manually backup and upload to S3 the websites that I manage.

 There's not much more to do than running a full account backup and then uploading and overwriting those files to S3.
 I haven't managed to get cloud-to-cloud running for these.

+* Full backups can be taken by initiating a full cPanel backup and then downloading the image to the local computer.
+Currently, I put this on a Synology NAS share which allows me to automatically replicate it to B2 thanks to its Cloud Sync feature.

+* Incremental backups can be taken over rsync by SSH-ing directly into the hosting environment.

+These are in the format

+`rsync -arvz -e 'ssh -p 333333' myuser@serverIP:/home/myhome/ /mybackuppointonlocalornas`

+Where:

+'33333' = A non-standard SSH port for connecting (if required; other hosts allow SSH access over port 22)

+One can create a few snapshots just by using rsync as follows:

+* Sync an initial job to /mybackuplocationonnas.
+You could call this `../daily` for instance.

+* Run weekly `rsync` jobs between daily and another folder called `../weekly`.
+Initially, this will run a full sync.
+Thereafter, the only delta captured will be between the daily jobs.
+This will create a weekly restore point.

+* The process can be repeated with monthlies.
+And any of these can be compressed to produce a full backup.

 ## GSuite (Every 3 months, Manual)